mssch/kismatic/ROADMAP.md

+# High Level Roadmap

-# Kismatic is focused on simplifying the management of privately hosted Kubernetes by making best practices simpler to implement.
+Kismatic is focused on simplifying the management of privately hosted Kubernetes by making best practices simpler to implement.

 1. Storage
    * Stateful workloads are a fact of life and running them on Kubernetes, with its PersistentVolume awareness, makes sense.
 We want to make it easy to add durable storage to a cluster via Kismatic.
 This will also allow us to set aside some amount of durable storage for management tools like Prometheus.